 forms section in your domain.

-for a form should be specified as a rule, but interruptions of forms or
+for a form as a rule.
+You should include interruptions of forms or

-other "unhappy paths" should be included in stories so that the model can
+other "unhappy paths" in stories so that the model can

 generalize to unseen conversation sequences.

-As a step in a story, a form takes the following basic format:
+As a step in a story, a form takes the following format:

 action step activates the form and begins looping over the required slots.
 The